 It was 2008 when I first started to look for work in the film industry.
 The great recession had just sprang and normal jobs were hard to come by.
 The film industry however was booming, more films were made between 2008-2012 than at any other time in history and it may stay the highest point of film production for a long time.
 Filmmakers of this world where going through the Digital revolution, the DSLR craze and jumping onto the Crowdfunding bandwagon.
 It felt that everyone back then was making a film.

 Use social media to your advantage.
 Get good with Google search – bookmark careers sections on production company websites and check back every month, search specifically for job roles, Make it easy for people to find you and see your showreel online.
-Keep in touch with crew you work with.
+Keep in touch with the crew you work with.

 How to find film production jobs online